robert-oleynik/AI4SE-Mutation-Testing/README.md

 cd flask
 ```

-Now we can use our tool on this repository to generate mutations.
+Now we can use our tool on this repository to generate mutants.
 We will start with the `infilling` generator with the `single_result`.
 These can be set by the `-g/--generator` and `-c/--config` respectively.